Essential Guide to Ecommerce Email Marketing that You Should Know

 8. Transactional Email

-Here is a great example of an activation email that asks the user to confirm that they want to create an account with their email address.
-What's worth noting is that it carries the same branding that the company uses in all of its email marketing campaigns.
+Here’s a great example of an activation email asking the user to confirm their email address for account creation.
+What’s important to note is that it matches the company’s branding, just like all their other email campaigns.

 huel-confirmation-email-branding